KibosJ/Education-WIM-Servicing/README.md

   - Taskbar/search settings
   - Cloud content settings
   - Content delivery manager settings
+- Removes provisioned apps listed in RemoveApps.xml file
+  - A list of the default provisioned apps *as of January 2022* are in the ProvisionedApps folder
 - Copies replacement user account pictures from *UserAccountPictures* to the WIM
 - Copies folders/files from *Root_Folders* to root of WIM
 - Commits the new image

-# Changes from Version 2

-- Removed 1809 .NET framework check, this script will install whatever version you have in the net35 folder
-- Options, when not running as defaults, you will be prompted for what you want to run
-- Putting the relevant files in the UserAccountPictures folder will replace the default user pictures
+# ProvisionedApps

+Copy the DisplayName attribute of the apps you want removed from the image to a file called *RemoveApps.xml*

+A list of the default provisioned apps *as of January 2022* are in the ProvisionedApps folder
 # Registry edits

 ## Explorer Items